sveltejs/rfcs/text/svelte-component-interface.md

 ## Summary

-Provide a Svelte component type definition which library authors can use to provide a strongly typed Svelte component which the language server understands:
+Provide a Svelte component type definition which library authors can use to provide a strongly typed Svelte component which the language server understands.
+Inside a `.d.ts` file:

 ```ts
 import { SvelteComponent } from "svelte";